Bludidi/BlogApp/README.md

 ### Key Features <a name="key-features"></a>

-- We can create, remove, update and delete posts.
+- User can create, remove, update and delete posts.
 (CRUD)
-- It has user authentication.
+- Using UI to create database.
 - It is well designed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>